 - Face to face and online focus groups

-We use these on their own or as hybrids - for example ethnography and face to face groups; ethnography and semiotics; one and ones and online .....
+We use these on their own or as hybrids - for example one-on-ones and face to face groups; ethnography and semiotics; one and ones and online .....

 Our qualitative research gives clients deep understanding and insight because we